VuisterLab/cing/cing/Tests/data/ccpn/oceans12_README.txt

 2k0e Largest in total (35 Mb cif file; 160 models with each 148 residues.
 2jzn Entry with wildly different models in the ensemble.
 1v0e Large X-ray entry with ~5,000 residues (hexamer of 666 AA) containing 3,000+ water molecules.
+2fws First Ca2+ binding domain of the Na,Ca-exchanger (NCX1) from GWV lab.

 On the restraint side:
 **********************